bennadel/git-cheat-sheet/README.md

 git status
 ```

-### I want to create a new branch based on the current branch.
+### I want to create a new branch that is based on the current branch.

 In general, you want to implement new features in short-lived "feature branches" so that changes can be isolated.
+You can use the `checkout` command to create a new branch based on the current branch:

 ```sh
 git checkout master